 Tahquamenon Falls Wilderness Loop

-For a new view of Tahquamenon State Park, head to the wilderness loop within the park and experience a 7-mile hike of primitive terrain through old-growth Hemlock trees and wildlife of all shapes and sizes.
+Nowhere in the Upper Peninsula quite captures the sights and sounds of Tahquamenon Falls State Park.
+Spring is maybe the most underrated time of year to visit this set of natural wonders too!
+If you’re interested in gazing at the waterfalls as they’re operating at peak volume, you may be surprised to learn you can always get in a rewarding hike.
+You’ll want to head to the wilderness loop in the park.
+It’s here you can experience a 7-mile hike of primitive terrain through old-growth Hemlock trees and wildlife of all shapes and sizes.
 While you’re there, take the short trek to see the Upper and Lower Tahquamenon Falls!

 So what are you waiting for?
 Throw on those hiking boots and head to the Soo!
 Tag all of your outdoor adventures in the Eastern Upper Peninsula with #ilovethesoo on your social media.
 We might even share it!
 For more Sault Ste.
 Marie fun, follow us on Facebook, Twitter, Instagram, and Pinterest.